wiseman-timelord/aiDEr-Local/README.md

 - Status: Alpha - Under Development.

 ### DEVELOPMENT:
-1. Complete download of model - Guessing [Meta-Llama-3.1-Chat-Uncensored-GGUF](https://huggingface.co/mradermacher/Meta-Llama-3.1-Chat-Uncensored-GGUF) in Q5 is the best one for 64GB System Ram.
-The meta ones improve performance by rounding off its abilities, and uncensored supposedly more intelligent.
-In the mean time we are testing with "deepseek-v2-lite-instruct" in Q8 GGUF.
+1. Complete download of model - In the mean time we are testing with "deepseek-v2-lite-instruct" in Q8 GGUF.
 I found out it must have the correctly named file, which means more downloading, and I still cant test properly, unless I incorrectly name the file while downloading one of the the other ones....
 ```
 Model ollama/deepseek-v2-lite-instruct: Unknown context window size and costs, using sane defaults.
 Did you mean one of these?